| EXPANDING FRONTIERS

 almost six years ago selected the General Electric Company to automate a

+major portion of its banking procedure.
 How fast that running has been may be simply illustrated

 by a few figures from Engineering personnel rosters past and present.